NSO Handbook

 Welcome from Whitten

 My advice to you?
 Explore the many opportunities that are here for you.
 Connect your academic pursuits with experiences that allow you to put what you learn into action.
-Find where you are comfortable, but remember to also seek out experiences that are new to you.
-Challenge yourself to learn from others who have different perspectives.
+Find where you are comfortable—but remember to also seek new challenges and learn from others who have different perspectives.
 There is so much that you have access to, simply by being a Hoosier.
 Soak it in.
-On behalf of all our faculty, staff and current students—welcome to the IU family.

 Pamela Whitten